sgsokol/influx/doc/manual.rst

 	Mal	-6.47828321758155
 	...	...

-Metabolite names used in this section must be identical to those used in the NETWORK section and others.
-Negative value is used as indicator of variable metabolite pools.
+Metabolite names used in this section must be identical to those used in the ``NETWORK`` section and others.
+Negative value is used as indicator of a variable metabolite pool.
 Such varying metabolites are part of fitted parameters.
-Absolute values from this section are used as starting values in optimization process.
+Absolute values from this section are used as their starting values in the optimization process.

 One of valuable originality of ``influx_s``, it is a possibility given to the user to couple fluxomics and metabolomics in stationary experiments.
 It can be done because metabolite pools can influence labeling in two ways: